-Is it Best to Stay in the US for my Surrogacy Journey?
+Is it Best to Stay in the U.S. for Surrogacy?

 How Can I Make Surrogacy Less Expensive?

 - Checking to see if your employer has a reimbursement plan for surrogacy.
 Some companies provide discounts or compensations (up to $35,000 in the case of American Express) for adoption or surrogacy.
-If this has only been offered to heterosexual employees in the past, you can make a case for this benefit being extended to you as well.
+If this has only been offered to heterosexual employees in the past, you can make a case for this benefit being extended to you as an LGBTQ+ parent-to-be as well.

-- Seeing if one of your friends or family members would be an egg donor or gestational carrier.
+- Seeing if one of your friends or family members is willing to be an egg donor or gestational carrier.
 Beware: there are specific requirements and pretty rigorous screening for both of these processes.
-In addition, both you and your potential known donor/surrogate will both need to be emotionally ready for the effect this decision can have on your relationship.
+In addition, both you and your potential known donor/surrogate will both need to be emotionally ready for the effect this major decision can have on your relationship.

 - Getting to know your insurance.
 Call and speak to a representative.
 There may be more same-sex coverage than you think – for instance, some insurance providers will cover certain costs of IVF, but not surrogacy.
 It’s always good to know the extent of your fertility coverage.